Arp-Singh/arp-singh.github.io/_tabs/projects.md

 ---

-icon: fas fa-info-circle
+icon: fas fa-folder-open
-order: 0
+order: 2
 ---

 > This section is still under construction!
 Please view me at a later date :)